jamiecollinson/jamiecollinson.com/content/post/category-theory-for-programmers.md

 ---
-title: Category Theory for Programmers
+title: Notes on Category Theory for Programmers
 date: 2019-05-14
 ---